Part I: 4 Benefits and 6 Obstacles to Consider

 Effective retrospectives can be vital to your team’s health and ability to execute.
 They can draw attention to beneficial changes that should be made, help to identify process improvements for the next sprint retrospective meeting, and push your team toward a more ideal process for future sprints on the way to project completion.

-But a poorly-run retrospective meeting?
-Oh, man.
-Those can be a drag to sit through.
-A poorly-run sprint retrospective meeting is often too routine and static to hold everyone’s attention.
-Without active participation, you’ll never be able to filter out the noise to identify real-world process improvements that could have a profound impact on your business.
+At best, a poorly-run sprint retrospective meeting is routine and boring, failing to hold everyone’s attention.
+Without active participation, the team can't filter out the noise to identify real-world process improvements that could have a profound impact.

 Instead, we want retrospective meetings to produce something tangible; whether that "something" is positive change to your process, a better understanding of project goals among your teams, or simply the camaraderie that comes from a collaborative and productive meeting that works to everyone’s benefit.